miguelangelorocha/garden/docs/reference/module-types/helm.md

     # `GARDEN`) and values must be primitives or references to secrets.
     env: {}

+    #
-    # Specify artifacts to copy out of the container after the test is complete.
+    #   Specify artifacts to copy out of the container after the run.
+The artifacts are stored locally under
+    #   the `.garden/artifacts` directory.
+    #
     artifacts:
       - # A POSIX-style path or glob to copy.
 Must be an absolute path.
 May contain wildcards.
         source:

+        #
-        # A POSIX-style path to copy the artifacts to, relative to the project artifacts directory.
+        #   A POSIX-style path to copy the artifacts to, relative to the project artifacts directory at
+        # `.garden/artifacts`.
+        #
         target: .

     # The Deployment, DaemonSet or StatefulSet that Garden should use to execute this test suite.
 If not specified,